Page updated January 2020

 - What Vote, Act and Invest activities (as defined in NAR’s Core Standards) have been conducted by the association?

-- Does the association have a Governmental Affairs Director?
+- Does the association have a Governmental Affairs Director, other association staff or a REALTOR® volunteer member who fulfills this function?

 - Does the association participate in State and National Calls for Action?